wp-plugins/facebook-page-promoter-lightbox/readme.txt

 == Frequently Asked Questions ==

+**Q. The lightbox seems to be scrolling out of screen (extends infinitely)**

+A. Make sure that your website has a valid doctype.
+When in doubt it is recommended to use a HTML5 doctype.
+Open header.php via your theme editor and make sure that the very first line is  <!DOCTYPE html>.

 **Q. What are some good settings?**

 A. A delay of 5000-10000 seconds is recomended.
-This way, th user has read some of  your content.
+This way, the user has read some of  your content.
 Furtermore, once in 4 or 7 days is also a good option to not annoy repeat visitors.

 **Q. Do I need to check don't load fancybox?**